dtcenter/MET/docs/Users_Guide/appendixC.rst

 Called "REFINEMENT" in PJC output :numref:`table_PS_format_info_PJC`

 The relative frequency associated with each forecast probability, sometimes called the marginal distribution or row probability.
 This measure ignores the event outcome, and simply provides information about the frequency of forecasts for each probability category.
-This set of measures is paired with the calibration measures in the calibration-refinement factorization discussed by :ref:`Wilks (2011) <Wilks-2011>`.
+This set of measures is paired with the calibration measures in the calibration-refinement factorization discussed by :ref:`Wilks, 2011 <Wilks-2011>`.

 .. math:: \text{Refinement}(i) = \frac{n_{i.}}{T} = \text{probability}(p_i)